ajschumacher/askreduce/intro_python.md

 This is a common way to interact with (mostly) interpreted programming languages.
 A shell is (arguably) a REPL too.

+Consider a shell or Python REPL as a remote entity that has some internal state: variables, etc. You communicate with that entity by sending it text (programs, commands), it does things, and then it (often) sends back a response, again in text.
+The whole game is carefully choosing the text you send so that you produce the internal states and responses that will be helpful to you.

 :
 How do you start a basic Python REPL?